LSNJLAW SM

 • Persons who are age 65 or older, blind, or disabled, but whose income or resources are higher than the SSI limit

-• Persons who are in nursing homes
+• Persons who reside in nursing homes or assisted living facilities

 • Persons who would be medically eligible for nursing home care, but who are able to receive care in home and community-based programs